Enabling Adult Children Drove Me Crazy For Years

 Breaking the cycle can take months, even years.
 Two sets of habits need to change.
 Yours and your child’s.
-You need to practice saying no, and you need to accept that the journey to independence for you and your grown child will be dramatic and painful, but you can evolve into much better relationships than you ever had before if you keep working on it.
+You could consider setting up a separate account with parental controls on new debit cards for kids or teens, which would enable you to track and limit spending.
+You need to practice saying no, and you need to accept that the journey to independence for you and your growing or grown child will be dramatic and painful, but you can evolve into much better relationships than you ever had before if you keep working on it.
 Note.
 Addiction can be very complicated if mental illness (like depression, bi polar disorder, or anxiety, fuel the disease), so seeking professional guidance can make all the difference.

 With any other disease, you would be armed with the facts, you would know how to take care of your loved one.
 Addiction is a family disease that affects everyone.
 Luckily, recovery is a solution that works for everyone.
 It’s never too early or too late to start.

 If you love ROR content: